wyozi/3d2d-imgui/README.md

 p:Text(text, font, x, y, [color], [halign], [valign], [scissor_rect])

-local isMouseOrUseDown = p:Button(text, font, x, y, w, h, [color])
+local isMouseOrUseDown = p:Button(text, font, x, y, w, h, [color]) if isMouseOrUseDown then
+ 	-- this is only called once per press
+	print "Hello!"
+end

+-- Note: because TDUI attempts to be as stateless as possible, you need to pass -- the current slider value to the slider function.
+The fraction returned by the -- function is the new slider value.
+-- Fraction is a numeric value between 0 and 1.
+TDUI Slider has no concept of "min" and "max" -- values.
+You'll need to calculate those yourself. local frac = p:Slider(gFrac, x, y, w, h) if frac ~= gFrac then
+	print "Slider value changed!"
+	gFrac = frac
+end

 -- You can pass normal GMod fonts to the font parameter of p:Text and p:Button -- but it also accepts some special formats that you can use: